sgowrishetty/resume-checklist/README.md

 - ✅ **Clean Up Your Digital Footprint:** Clear out social media posts that don't align with your professional image.
 - ✅ **LinkedIn Optimization Ballet:** Keep your LinkedIn profile in sync with your resume; we don't need an identity crisis.
-- ✅ **Tool Tango:** Before you hit the apply button, dance with tools like Jobscan or Resumeworded for optimal ATS performance.
+- ✅ **Tool Tango:** Before you hit the apply button, dance with [Jobscan](https://www.jobscan.co/) for optimal ATS performance.
 Ensure your resume and the job listing are in perfect sync.
-- ✅ **Fill all Fields:** Fill in all fields in the ATS system; some will penalize you for skipping.
+- ✅ **Fill All Fields:** Fill in all fields in the ATS system; some will penalize you for skipping.

 **Remember:** This checklist is not a hiring decree, just a friendly favor.
 Now, put on your dancing shoes, and let's choreograph your career success! 💃🕺